gurdeep530/2d_Game_SacState/README.md

-🚁 Firefighting Helicopter Game
+# 🚁 Firefighting Helicopter Game

-A single-player helicopter simulation game developed as a college project using Java and Codename One.
-The objective is simple but urgent: save buildings by extinguishing fires before your fuel runs out!
+A single-player 2D simulation game developed in Java using the **Codename One** framework.
+The player controls a helicopter tasked with extinguishing fires in buildings while managing water and fuel resources.
+The game introduces a unique AI-controlled helicopter that supports the player by responding to user-marked fires.

-🕹️ Game Objective
+## 🎮 Game Objective

-You pilot a helicopter tasked with putting out fires that break out in buildings across the map.
-Navigate to the river to collect water and drop it over fire zones marked by pink circles.
-If you run out of fuel before putting out all the fires, the mission fails.
+The main goal is to put out all the fires represented by pink circles on the map.
+Fires break out in random buildings, and the player must fly the helicopter to collect water from the river and extinguish them.
+The game ends in one of two ways:
+- **Victory**: All fires are put out.
+- **Defeat**: The player runs out of helicopter fuel before completing the mission.

-🧠 Key Feature: AI Helicopter Support
+## 🧠 Highlight Feature: AI Helicopter (Siegeline)
-One of the most exciting aspects of this game is the AI helicopter system.
-When a player clicks on a fire, the AI helicopter will:

-Find the shortest route to the river

-Collect water

-Fly to the selected fire

-Automatically extinguish it

-This brings an additional layer of strategy and interaction to the gameplay.

-🎮 How to Play
+An AI-controlled helicopter spawns during gameplay.
+When the player clicks on a fire, the AI helicopter calculates the shortest route to the river, collects water, and flies to the selected fire to assist in putting it out.
+This demonstrates basic pathfinding and AI decision-making in a game setting.

+## 🔧 Technologies Used
+- Java
+- Codename One framework
+- Object-Oriented Programming
+- Simple game physics and state management

+## 🕹️ Controls

-Use the arrow keys or touch input to control your helicopter.
+- Use arrow keys or on-screen buttons (Codename One simulator) to move the helicopter.

-Hover over the river to fill up your water tank.

-Fly over the pink fire circles and dump water to put out the fires.

-Watch your fuel gauge — running out of fuel means game over!

-Click on a fire to assign it to the AI helicopter.
+- Click on a fire to command the AI helicopter to assist.

-✅ Win Condition
-Extinguish all the fires before your fuel runs out.

-❌ Lose Condition
-Your helicopter runs out of fuel before all fires are extinguished.

-🛠️ Technologies Used
-Language: Java

-Framework: Codename One

-Development Environment: NetBeans
+- Monitor water and fuel levels during gameplay (displayed on screen).

+## 📦 How to Run the Game

+1. Make sure you have Java and [Codename One plugin](https://www.codenameone.com/) installed (e.g., in IntelliJ or NetBeans).
+2. Clone or unzip the project folder.
+3. Open the project in your IDE of choice with Codename One support.
+4. Run the `Main` class to start the game on the simulator.

+## 📝 Game Features

+- Helicopter flight with limited fuel
+- Water collection from river source
+- Fire extinguishing mechanics
+- AI helicopter pathfinding
+- Win/loss condition logic
+- Clean, modular object-oriented code